-- □ Project management with LANconfig - A local administrator also has full access to the information in LANmonitor and can execute actions such as closing a connection, among others. - A user with read-only rights can view the information in LANmonitor but cannot take any actions such as closing a connection. - A user without rights has no SNMP access to the device's information.
+- A local administrator also has full access to the information in LANmonitor and can execute actions such as closing a connection, among others. - A user with read-only rights can view the information in LANmonitor but cannot take any actions such as closing a connection. - A user without rights has no SNMP access to the device's information.